long36708/vue2-helpers/README.md

 | where    | Insert innerHTML to target DOM, `after` or `before`. |
 | disabled | boolean                                              |

-This component is rewritten composition api of Mechazawa's [vue2-teleport](https://github.com/Mechazawa/vue2-teleport).
+This component is rewritten to composition api of Mechazawa's [vue2-teleport](https://github.com/Mechazawa/vue2-teleport).

 ## License